 Williams is currently taking a leave of absence from his evening news broadcast after mistakenly claiming he was under fire during in Iraq in 2003.
-Since his apologies both on-air and on Facebook, ratings have plummeted while the Brian Williams Misremembers memes have exploded.
+Since his apologies both on-air and on Facebook, ratings have plummeted while the Brian Williams Misremembers memes

 On The Daily Show, Stewart attempts to explain Williams' confusion.

 "We got us a case of infotainment confusion syndrome.
 It occurs when the celebrity cortex gets its wires crossed with the medula-anchor-dala," Stewart says.
 He adds that in 2013, Brian used his brain "at a 45-degree angle, activating the celebralum.
 That’s known as the brain's applause center.
 Once that engages, there’s no going back, you’re in full-blown anecdote mode."